 Although baseball may be “America’s pastime,” when we’re talking about television broadcast, the National Football League dominates.
 By a long shot.
 If we exclude Apollo 11’s moon landing and Richard Nixon’s resignation speech, it’s only Super Bowls in the top 10 all-time most-watched broadcast lists.
 WOW!

-- We’re coders, and we’re also NFL fans.
+- We’re developers, and we’re also NFL fans.

-The 100th anniversary season just started, so we think it’s a great time to analyze how the NFL influences individual coders and even entire IT companies.
+The 100th anniversary season is almost over – Super Bowl LIV is just around the corner …, so we think it’s a great time to analyze how the NFL influences individual coders and even entire IT companies.

 - Push events